Tonymone/CertiAutomater/README.md

 Upload MS6.xlsx and BMS.xlsx files containing the necessary data.

+Enter Month and Year, Course name and Semester for generating certificates.

 Click on "Generate Certificates" to initiate the process.

 Monitor the status updates provided on the webpage.

-Once certificates are generated, download the certificates.pdf file.
+Once certificates are generated, certificates.pdf file get downloaded automatically.